Kungie/Space-Merchant/README.md

-Space Merchant is a Discord bot which is made with Discord.js includes moderation, economy and fun commands.
+Space Merchant is a Discord bot which is made with Discord.js includes moderation, economy(not yet) and fun commands.